What happens when someone dies? | Knapman Family Independent Funeral Directors, Plymouth

 Close-up of flower on book

-The staff of the care / nursing home will contact the appropriate professional (family doctor or out of hours) to verify the death.
-They can, on your behalf, contact us to make the necessary arrangements to bring your loved one into our care, or contact the coroner if the death was unexpected.
+The staff of the nursing/care home will contact the doctor’s surgery (Devon Doctors if out of hours) to verify the death.
+They can, on your behalf, contact us to make the necessary arrangements to bring your loved one into our care once or contact 999 / the coroner if the death was unexpected.

-If the death is in a hospital:
+If the death is in hospital

 Denise and I would like to thank you and the team for your professional and personal service.
 From the first initial telephone call when my sister passed on the 5 October through to the final farewell at Ford Park Chapel was faultless.
 Cassie, you guided us through a difficult process and talked through the various options before we decided on a service at Ford Park Chapel, which was a perfect.
 The order of service that Marc put together was amazing, and I particularly liked the personal contact with the florist.
 We had the opportunity to meet the wonderful Zoe, and finally the Celebrant Sharon who put together a perfect service to celebrate my sister's life.